GlenDC/Codingame/README.md

-CGGo
+CodingGame
 ====

-Solutions for the Go challenges of http://www.codingame.com/
+Solutions for the challenges of http://www.codingame.com/